CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

 ## Prerequisites

-- Script requires the following commands to be installed:
+- Ensure the following are installed:
   - `curl`
   - `docker`, `podman`, or `skopeo`
+    > If using Docker, make sure it is running locally.
-- CrowdStrike API Client created with scopes by sensor type:
+- Create a CrowdStrike API Client with the appropriate scopes based on the sensor type:
-  - **falcon-sensor|falcon-container|falcon-kac**
+  - **falcon-sensor | falcon-container | falcon-kac**
     - `Sensor Download (read)`
     - `Falcon Images Download (read)`
   - **kpagent**